Workflow Review Retouching Gear Wacom Movink

 What stands out

-Portable OLED pen display A lightweight, slim display built for creators who want a more mobile editing setup.
+A lightweight slim pen display built for creators who want a more mobile editing setup.

-Strong retouching workflow Particularly useful for Photoshop cleanup, masks, beauty work, and image refinement.
+Particularly useful for Photoshop cleanup, masks, beauty work, and detailed image refinement.

-Capture One friendly Fits well into a photography workflow where you want precision and direct control.
+Fits well into a photography workflow where you want more precision and direct control.

-Professional editing feel A more purpose-built option for retouching than trying to force a tablet-first workflow.
+A more purpose-built option for serious retouching than trying to force a general tablet-first workflow.

 FAQ: Wacom Movink for photographers